-Brisbane Sunday Social Dance Club Inc.
+Brisbane Sunday Social Dance Club Inc. - All Welcome!

 We dance at Wellers Hill Bowls Club, 34 Esher St., Tarragindi, on 2nd and 4th Sundays of every month, excluding December, when we have only one dance on the 2nd Sunday.

 - This venue has a quality timber dance floor and is centrally located, licensed, with ample off-road parking.

 - Each dance commences at *5.30pm with a lesson taught by Alan and Lynelle Armitage (*excluding our Anzac Ball and Christmas break-up occasions).
 The lesson is followed by dancing 6 - 8:45pm to the music of Walter Willans.

 - We teach three new dances per year and revise others from the dance pool so new members can participate and enjoy the evening.

 - Please bring a plate to share at supper.
 Tea, coffee and ice water are available throughout the night and drinks can be purchased from the bar.

 - The raffle offers chances to win a Coles shopping voucher and the lucky door ticket provides free entry to a subsequent dance.